-The purpose of this document is to articulate the instructor's view on the potential value of this assignment.
+The purpose of this document is to articulate the instructor's view on the potential value of this assignment-that is, the value of having undergraduate students augmenting various WikiPedia.
 The details of the assignment as provided to the students are located under separate cover.
 To the extent that this document addresses questions from students, this document is a useful ancillary.
 To the extent that this document addresses questions from faculty and other stakeholders, this document is an anticipatory rejoinder.